openinverter-can-tool

 ## Configuration

 Before the tool can be used the CAN interface adapter needs to be configured.
-To do this create `~/.canrc` on Linux or `%USERPROFILE%/can.conf` on Windows.
-Details on interfaces supported and the configuration file format can be found in the [python-can](https://python-can.readthedocs.io/en/stable/installation.html) documentation.
+To do this create `~/.canrc` on Linux and MacOS or `%USERPROFILE%/can.conf` on Windows.
+Details on interfaces supported and the configuration file format can be found in the [python-can](https://python-can.readthedocs.io/en/stable/configuration.html) documentation.

 An example configuration file for a [SocketCAN](https://python-can.readthedocs.io/en/stable/interfaces/socketcan.html) compatible adapter on Linux would look like: